SpitfireX/soupchef/README.md

   -u, --url           Fetches the entered URLs.
 Can be combined with -c and
                       -r.
   -i, --id            Fetches the entered IDs.
 Can be combined with -c and -r.
+  -z, --random        Fetches a number of random recipes.
+Can be combined with
+                      -n, -c and -r.

 optional arguments:
   -h, --help          show this help message and exit